Winrevair

 Treatment with Winrevair should be started and supervised by a doctor experienced in the diagnosis and treatment of PAH.
 The medicine can only be obtained with a prescription.

 Winrevair is available as a powder to be mixed with water to make a solution.
-It is given by injection with a syringe under the skin of the abdomen (belly), upper arm or upper thigh, every 3 weeks.
+It is given by injection under the skin of the abdomen (belly), upper arm or upper thigh, every 3 weeks.
 Patients or their caregiver may inject Winrevair themselves after they have been trained to do so.

 For more information about using Winrevair, see the package leaflet or contact your doctor or pharmacist.